 Why do so many funeral homes not display funeral prices on their websites?
 Surely, to complete the process of selecting a service, we need to know the price.
 And aren’t more of us discerning consumers now using the Internet as a valuable means to research a purchase?

 The funeral industry calls the purchase of a funeral a “distressed purchase,” and rightly so.
-Often, families are dealing with death news and trying to objectively make funeral arrangements, a task nigh on impossible in a highly emotional state.
+Often, families are dealing with the news of death and trying to objectively make funeral arrangements, a task nigh on impossible in a highly emotional state.

 This can make families extremely vulnerable and extremely susceptible to a sales pitch.

-More people are turning to online resources to assist them in researching funeral prices and comparing funeral services without ever having to deal with a face-to-face inquiry.
+More people are turning to online resources to research funeral prices and compare funeral services without ever having to deal with a face-to-face inquiry.
 In times of immediate loss, the anonymity of the Internet can offer a less invasive means to interrogate funeral prices and services.

 So a funeral – what does it cost?

 The funeral business is like no other business sector.
-It has for many years refrained from overtly disclosing price.
-This is not that funeral homes do not have a pricing structure; it is because they will tell you that they cannot give a “simple price” as “no two funeral services are the same.”
+It has, for many years, refrained from disclosing prices openly.
+This is not because funeral homes do not have a pricing structure; it is because they will tell you they cannot give a “simple price,” since “no two funeral services are the same.”

-Be under no allusion that some funeral advisors are exceptionally well-trained sales professionals adept at using psychological tactics to elicit more spending from the funeral consumer.
+Be under no illusion that some funeral advisors are exceptionally well-trained sales professionals adept at using psychological tactics to elicit more spending from the funeral consumer.

 It is what is known in the trade as “up-selling” – in other words, encouraging you to spend more than you intended.

-The majority of funeral businesses actually do not promote their funeral prices, in fact, in some cases you may even struggle to get a definitive price.
-I have emailed funeral homes that do not disclose prices, only to have no reply, or a reply that asks me to call them for a price.
+The majority of funeral businesses actually do not promote their funeral prices; in fact, in some cases, you may even struggle to get a definitive price.
+I have emailed funeral homes that do not disclose prices, only to receive no reply or a reply asking me to call for a price.
 Even a call to a funeral home does not always immediately elicit a price!

-The other distinctly defining aspect of the funeral industry is that economies of scale work in opposition to the ‘normal’ corporate model.
+The other defining aspect of the funeral industry is that economies of scale work against the ‘normal’ corporate model.
 The biggest corporate funeral companies commonly charge the highest prices.

-Whereas one would expect that with a greater purchasing and resource capability, the bigger the funeral company, the greater its ability to reduce its pricing.
+One would expect that, with greater purchasing and resource capabilities, the larger the funeral company, the greater its ability to reduce prices.
 In many cases, a distressed family member may not even know that they are dealing with a corporate funeral home.

 For some reason, the corporate funeral companies prefer to retain the ‘Mom and Pop’ sounding name of the funeral home they acquired.